TaskBeacon/taskbeacon.github.io/source/LLMs.md

 Our library offers two ways to interact with Large Language Models (LLMs):

-1.  **`psyflow-mcp` (Recommended)**: A lightweight server that provides a simple, high-level interface for common task-related operations like cloning, transforming, and localizing PsyFlow tasks.
+1.  **`taskbeacon-mcp` (Recommended)**: A lightweight server that provides a simple, high-level interface for common task-related operations like cloning, transforming, and localizing PsyFlow tasks.
 This is the easiest and recommended way to get started.
 2.  **Built-in `LLMClient` (Lower-Level)**: A minimal wrapper around LLM provider SDKs (Gemini, Deepseek) for more direct control.
-This is suitable for developers who need to customize the LLM interaction beyond the scope of `psyflow-mcp`.
+This is suitable for developers who need to customize the LLM interaction beyond the scope of `taskbeacon-mcp`.

 **Why It Matters**: Large Language Models (LLMs) significantly enhance the usability and reproducibility of cognitive task development.
 They enable researchers to translate configuration files for localization, generate detailed documentation from code, and prototype or refine task variants using natural language—all while avoiding repetitive formatting work.
 By integrating LLMs directly into the PsyFlow ecosystem, we accelerate development, promote clearer communication, and expand accessibility for both developers and collaborators.

 ---

-### 1. `psyflow-mcp` (Recommended)
+### 1. `taskbeacon-mcp` (Recommended)

-`psyflow-mcp` is a lightweight server that simplifies the use of LLMs for managing PsyFlow tasks.
+`taskbeacon-mcp` is a lightweight server that simplifies the use of LLMs for managing PsyFlow tasks.
 It exposes a set of tools that can be easily integrated with LLM agents like the Gemini CLI or Cursor.

 **How It Works**

-The `psyflow-mcp` server acts as a bridge between the user's natural language prompts and the underlying PsyFlow task management functions.
+The `taskbeacon-mcp` server acts as a bridge between the user's natural language prompts and the underlying PsyFlow task management functions.
 The workflow is as follows:

 ![Illustration of the MCP Workflow](./_static/LLM_flowchart.png)

 1.  **User Prompt**: The user provides a prompt describing the desired action (e.g., "Create an SST task with sound-based stop signals" or "Give me a French version of the SST task").
-2.  **LLM**: The LLM interprets the prompt and selects the appropriate tool from `psyflow-mcp`.
+2.  **LLM**: The LLM interprets the prompt and selects the appropriate tool from `taskbeacon-mcp`.
-3.  **MCP (Model Context Protocol)**: The `psyflow-mcp` server executes the requested tool, which may involve:
+3.  **MCP (Model Context Protocol)**: The `taskbeacon-mcp` server executes the requested tool, which may involve:
     *   `build_task`: Cloning a task template and preparing it for modification.
     *   `localize`: Translating a task's configuration file.
     *   `download_task`: Fetching a task from the registry.